ahamed-wafiq/HealthCare/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+#step 4: go to server folder through  terminal to install dependace because its a server of express and api its full backend :

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```